Matt Greiner: Career

 The album also features Greiner's fellow ABR member, Jake Luhrs.
 On May 13, 2013, the Metalcore band, Texas in July released their self titled album.
 Greiner was featured on the album's final track, "Cloudy Minds".
 Later, on June 25, 2013, ABR released their sixth full-length album, called Rescue & Restore.
 The album did extremely well, charting very high on the Billboard charts.
 In 2014, ABR's only development, announced they had left Solid State Records to sign to Fearless Records and the band's new album, Found in Far Away Places, would be available for pre-order on April 13, 2015 along with their new single "The Wake".
 On June 29, 2015, the band released Found in Far Away Places on Fearless.
-The band was Grammy nominated for "Best Metal Performance" for their song "Identity".
+The band was Grammy nominated for "Best Metal Performance" for their songs "Identity" and "Invisible Enemy".

+In 2020, he founded Matt Greiner Lessons, an online drumming website where he teaches double bass and breaks down August Burns Red songs along with hosting drummer hangouts.

+He currently uses Evans drumheads; Vic Firth (Matt Greiner signature sticks); Zildjian (including his signature Zildjian FX Blast Bell); DW drums.

 Legacy

 Greiner is considered a highly influential drummer.
 In the Christian metal genre, Greiner, as well as Lance Garvin (Living Sacrifice, Soul Embraced), Brandon Trahan (Impending Doom, xDeathstarx), and Ted Kirkpatrick (Tourniquet, Trouble) are thought to be the most influential drummers for the genre.